Categorical cyclic homology and filtered $\mathcal{D}$-modules on stacks: Koszul duality: Filtered Koszul duality and BGa -equivariant sheaves

-In this section we introduce the two objects which arise on two sides of Koszul duality: the category of $B\bG_a$-equivariant sheaves on the odd tangent bundle $\bT_X[\ng1]$, and the category of filtered $\cD$-modules.
+In this section we introduce one of the categories on the two sides of Koszul duality: the category of $B\bG_a$-equivariant sheaves on the odd tangent bundle $\bT_X[\ng1]$.
+We begin with some generalities.

 To formulate the notion of modules for $\cD_X$ and other sheaves of non-commutative algebras, we will use the following $\infty$-categorical framework.
-We consider the category $\QCoh(X \times X)$ as a monoidal $\infty$-category under convolution (denoted $\star$), acting on the module category $\QCoh(X)$; see \cite[\textsection 3]{CD} for a discussion.
+We consider the category $\QCoh(X \times X)$ as a monoidal $\infty$-category under $*$-convolution (denoted $\star$), acting on the module category $\QCoh(X)$; see \cite[\textsection 3]{CD} for a discussion.
 More generally, we take as shorthand notation for the graded and filtered variants

 to which all the following discussion also applies.